Last updated on September 20th, 2023 at 05:55 am

 - The Giant chess games: it’s a fun way to play chess; not as fancy as the Harry Potter chess game in the first movie, but it’s cool!

-It’s a popular spot amongst students as you can find the University nearby and several monuments of interest: a few palaces, the Saint-Léger fountain, and Geneva’s library.
+It’s a popular spot among students, as the University is nearby, as are several monuments of interest: a few palaces, the Saint-Léger fountain, and Geneva’s library.

 Place Neuve is another spot of interest close to the park; you can see an equestrian statue of General Dufour, a national hero and cartographer.
 It’s a really fun area to explore.